Obama urges resolve, patience in face of hurricane

 Obama has tried to draw a sharp contrast with the Bush administration, which was heavily criticized for its slow and inept handling of Katrina as the hurricane devastated New Orleans early in his second term.

-He has also sought to project the image of a president fully engaged in marshalling resources to deal with a looming national emergency.
+He has also sought to project the image of a president fully engaged in marshaling resources to deal with a looming national emergency.
 Bush was widely seen as out-of-touch during the Katrina crisis.

 Obama faces political danger if the federal government's response goes awry in the final days of the election campaign, but he also has a chance to look presidential compared with his Republican challenger, Mitt Romney.